MetaverseRPN-LLC/RPForge-Issue-Tracker/readme.md

+# RPGBot-V2-Issue-Tracker
+A Github page for storing public data for RPGBot and tracking issues

 This repository is for recording and reporting issues with the bot, crowd sourced translations, and hosting the tutorial.
 If you'd like to contribute, please message Henry or open a pull request!